evansmusomi/zerotomaster/robot-cast/README.md

 ## Suits Cast

-A card-based React app that lets you view popular Suits Cast members or search for a specific member.
+A card-based React app that fetches a cast of 'robot' actors and their profiles from external APIs and lets you search the cast for specific actors 😉